tts-synth/tts-synth.github.io/README.md

-THis is the repo to host the audio samples for the ICASSP 2025 for the paper: Everyday Speech in Indian Subcontinent.
+THis is the repo to host the audio samples for the Interspeech 2025 for the paper: Kinship in Speech : Leveraging Linguistic Relatedness for Zero-Shot.